rainsua/technical-writing-portfolio/sop_travel_hostile_country.md

 ## Raison d'tre

 Data seizures and forensic inspection of digital devices across borders are rare but on the rise.
 These present a very high risk to individuals with valuable digital assets.
 Following this SOP will mitigate the risk of data loss/compromise in most casual inspections.
-In worst-case scenario it will provide the best chance of safeguarding mission-critical data. <!--Revise this section, might want to kill it or mutate it into something else>
+In worst-case scenario it will provide the best chance of safeguarding mission-critical data.

 ## Modus Operandi